mstrlaw/mstrlaw/src/posts/2022-03-13-escaping-the-informational-bubble-–-on-building-thoro-news.md

 In terms of "tech product years" this was *light-years* ago.
 Facebook's feed has evolved over the past 5 years and I'm sure it's much more parametrizable.
 I haven't used it since about 2018.

-But even if that's true, Facebook and other algorithmic feeds operate under the ultimate directive: keep your attention and maximize time spent on the platform.
+But even if that's true, Facebook and other social algorithmic feeds operate under the ultimate directive: keep your attention and maximize time spent on the platform.

 Over the years I've come to believe that <b>any one algorithm that is optimized for the purpose of attention retention inevitably forces its subjects into informational biases.</b>

-<h2>Algorithmic feeds</h2>
+<h2>Algorithmic Feeds Hinder Our Perception Of The World</h2>